AdguardTeam/LegalDocs/dns_privacy_policy/en/privacy-main.md

 We do not collect anything about the user specifically.
 In other words, your IP address or any data about you is not logged.

-* We store aggregated performance metrics of our DNS server, namely the number of complete requests to a particular server, the number of blocked requests, and the speed of processing requests.
+* We store aggregated performance metrics of our DNS servers, namely the number of complete requests to a particular server, the number of blocked requests, and the speed of processing requests.

 * We keep and store the anonymous database of domains requested in the last 24 hours.
 There is no information whatsoever that could link any of these domain names to the original user who sent the request.
 We need this information to identify and block new trackers and threats.